SmackMyGitUp/Task-SW/README.md

 ====

-Step 3: Verify that the Username field requires 3-20 alphanumeric characters.
+Step 3: Verify that the Username field requires between 3 and 20 alphanumeric characters.

---Expected result: The Username field should require a value of 3-20 alphanumeric characters.
+--Expected result: The Username field should require a value with a length from 3 to 20 alphanumeric characters.

 ====